run-llama/azure-cosmos-db-demo/README.md

 )
 ```

 Now you're creating a vector search client for Mongo.
 In addition to a MongoDB client object, you again tell it what database everything is in.
-This time you give it the name of the collection where you'll store the vector embeddings, and the name of the vector search index you'll create in the next step.
+This time you give it the name of the collection where you'll store the vector embeddings, and the name of the vector search index which will index the embeddings.

 This process can take a while, so when we kick it off we set the `show_progress` parameter to `True`, which prints a convenient little progress bar: